eltociear/stock-analysis-with-llm/README.md

       ```
    - Scroll down and select **Save & Exit**.

-4. Update the AgentId and Alias in `src/helper/helper.py` and run `cdk deploy` again.
+4. Update the AgentId and Alias in `src/helper/helper.py` with the adentID and aliasID from the Bedrock Console and run `cdk deploy` again.

 ### Results